 If you are a first time in college student or a transfer student who has completed less than 30 semester hours of credit, we must have an SAT or ACT score in order to consider you for admission.
 If you took an SAT or ACT previously, you can request to have your test scores sent to us via the College Board website or ACT website.
 If you did not take an SAT or ACT, our partner institution, Valencia College, may be a good option for you.
 They do not have the requirement of the SAT or ACT and are offering the waiver of the out-of-state fees for spring 2018.
 If you are interested in exploring the option of Valencia College and our Direct Connect to UCF guaranteed admission upon earning the AA degree, please visit their website.

 All credits submitted on official transcripts from regionally accredited institutions will transfer to UCF.
 Whether courses meet degree requirements will be determined prior to orientation.
+To see how courses from our largest transfer institutions in PR will transfer to UCF, please visit our Transfer Course Equivalencies page.
 For information regarding degree requirements, please refer to our Undergraduate Catalog.

-Once a student is admitted to UCF, they may apply for on-campus housing, which may be limited for Spring 2018.
+Once a student is admitted to UCF, they may apply for on-campus housing, which may be limited.
 Students interested in on-campus housing options should contact the Department of Housing and Residence Life to inquire about availability and to obtain housing information upon their admission to the university.

 UCF also partners with local housing communities and our Student Neighborhood Relations office can assist you in evaluating your housing options.